kderme/gsoc/blog/References.md

 This traversal requires a Traversable instance for cmd, which as we mentioned is already needed for execution, so this does not add a new constraint overall.

+At this point we have discussed how most ingredients are created:
+- cmd Symbolid: these are created by random generation.
+- cmd Concrete: reified from cmd Symbolic, given the execution Environment.
+- resp Symbolic: by the mock function.
+- resp Concrete: returned by the semantics.

-## The parallel case and the bugs.
+## The parallel case and the first bug.
 In the previous part we discussed how q-s-m uses variables for the sequential case. q-s-m provides in addition the possibility to test commands in parallel.
 We will discuss here about how shrinking works in the parallel case, following an example and the bug I found and fixed.